UMD-gradmap/UMD-gradmap.github.io/_pages/resources.md

 # Physics and Astronomy Bridge Programs

 In recent years, the fields of astronomy and physics have seen a growth in the number of post-baccalaureate programs for students in between undergraduate and graduate programs.
 Bridge programs vary in the details from school to school, but they all have similar goals: provide the experience, support, and preparation for students who might otherwise not be able to get in to Ph.D. programs in Physics/Astronomy.
-They tend to specifically target underrepresented minorities, but are open to any student who could benefit from the program.
 The programs generally all feature:

 * Full funding (tuition paid, full-year stipend)
 * Participation in research